michagodfrey/promptopia/README.md

 # Promptopia

-This is a Next.js project.
+This project is retired.
+It was done to practice Next.js.
 It was built following [this tutorial](https://www.youtube.com/watch?v=wm5gMKuwSYk) by [JavaScript Mastery](https://www.youtube.com/@javascriptmastery)

 I completed the following features without tutorial guidance: